igemsoftware2021/TUDelft_iGEM_2021/sequence_analysis_pipeline/README.md

 # Sequence analysis pipeline
 Developer: TU Delft iGEM team 2021

 Questions to: igem@tudelft.nl

 ## Setup
-If on *Windows*:
+### Windows
 Download VirtualBox and install a Linux virtual machine.
-The pipeline was created tested on *Ubuntu 20.04*.
+The pipeline was created tested on __Ubuntu 20.04__.
-Step by step instructions: https://itsfoss.com/install-linux-in-virtualbox/.
+Step by step instructions for the installation of the VirtualBox and Ubuntu: https://itsfoss.com/install-linux-in-virtualbox/.

+Follow the steps for Linux on the the VirtualBox.

+### MacOS
+Same steps as for Linux.

+### Linux
+The pipeline was created and tested on __Ubuntu 20.04__.

-The following steps are for Linux and MacOS.
+The following steps need to be done on either Linux or MacOS.